 "If I did, would you be asking me to explain things?"
 "Pat please.
 Don't take anything I say amiss.
 I just remembered that the young people in Bible class say 'they' too when talking about their parents" "Bible class?
-I hear it's more like a war class.
+More like a war class.
 Kind of military from what I hear."
-"Militant maube.
+"Militant maybe.
 Not military."
 "No budding panthers?